AmpereComputingAI/ai-hackathon-2022/README.md

 In this Interactive demo, the user can input text and submit to get the corresponding sentiment class probabilities.
 This web app is developed using Gradio Python library.

-# Steps to run the demo on the cloud instace
+# Steps to run the demo on the cloud instance

 ### SSH to cloud instance
 > $ ssh -i \<ssh.key> ubuntu@\<public-ip>